marvin-c-offiah/smartmediacenter/README.md

 The service component of SmartMediaCenter, providing a GWT-RPC-based access service for mobile web clients to the SMC through Servlets on a Tomcat webserver serving compiled JavaScript web pages as a GUI.
 The component is meant to be hosted on a permanently accessible host with very low energy consumption, like as Raspberry Pi.
 Besides providing the mentioned service to a mobile web-client, this component controls the current playback configuration and the state of media playback on the SMC Player component host via RMI.
 For this purpose, it also wakes up or sets asleep the SMC Player host, as required.

 ## Key concept: *Virtual Channels*

+## Developer hints
+* Everything completely Maven-ized, even the installation.
+No need to set up as an OS service.
+* Fully preconfigured Tomcat, including user access control and certificate.
+Just run the Maven-based setup.jar per component